 In early fiscal 2013, management recommended, and our compensation committee approved, increases to the base salaries of each of our NEOs.
 In setting the base salaries for fiscal 2013, the compensation committee relied on the data provided by Towers Watson and set base salaries, with respect to Messrs.
-Potts and Jensen, between the 25th and 50th percentile of the Towers Watson survey for similarly situated executives and, with respect to Messrs.
-Verfuerth and Scribante, at a level equal to the 75th percentile of the Towers Watson survey for similarly situated executives.
-With respect to Mr. Verfuerth, the compensation committee also took into consideration the fact that Mr. Verfuerth had not received a salary increase since the Company's initial public offering in 2007.
-The fiscal 2013 annual base salaries for our current NEOs, the percentage increase over the fiscal 2012 base salary and the percentage increase over the base salary in 2007 at the time of the Company's initial public offering are as follows:
+Potts and Jensen, between the 25th and 50th percentile of the Towers Watson survey for similarly situated executives and, with respect to Mr. Scribante and our former chief executive officer, at a level equal to the 75th percentile of the Towers Watson survey for similarly situated executives.